- What is your department's philosophy?

 No, students are not required to have taken advanced courses in quantitative methods as a prerequisite for admission.
 In fact, the department offers a four quarter sequence in quantitative methods that introduces first-year students to methodological tools that they can later use in their chosen fields of study.
 This sequence does not assume that students have had prior exposure to statistics or advanced mathematics.
 In addition to the sequence, the department offers a math refresher course for three weeks prior to the start of classes in the fall for all students.
 Note, however, that there are certain areas of study (such as American politics and political behavior) that will require more training in quantitative methods beyond the first-year sequence.
 Opportunities to pursue advanced work in quantitative methods exist both within and outside the department (e.g., taking courses in the economics and statistics departments).

 Admission to our program is highly competitive.
 The selection of PhD students admitted to the Department of Political Science is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the scores on the General GRE (Graduate Record Examination), the statement of purpose, and the writing sample.
 About 12-15 students, chosen from a large pool of applicants, enter the program every year.
-These students are chosen on the basis of a strong academic background as evidenced by previous study, test results, written sample, and letters of recommendation.
-Although we have no official score requirement, admitted students typically have GRE scores of 166+ verbal, 163+ quantitative, and a score of 5.5 in the Analytical section.
+These students are chosen on the basis of a strong academic background as evidenced by previous study, test results, writing sample, and letters of recommendation.
+Although we have no official score requirement, admitted students typically have GRE scores of 166+ verbal, 163+ quantitative, and a score of 5.5 in the analytical section.
 Admitted students typically have a GPA of at least 3.8 in their previous studies.
 Please be assured that the department reviews each application very carefully and makes decisions on an individual basis.

 Admission committees follow guidelines established by the university and the department to ensure a fair review of application materials and the selection of a high quality pool of incoming students.
 An overview of graduate admission and study at Stanford is available.